openpaymentseurope/docs/docs/getstarted.md

 All requests you make to the Open Payments production API need to include a client certificate that is unique to your organisation.
 Once you have production access you can download your certificate in the Developer Portal.

-### 5. Create a production application
+### 5. Get credentials to access Production

-An application represents the credentials you'll use to access our API as well as which parts of our API you have access to.
 First, make sure the switch "View sandbox data" in the menu is unchecked.
 Create a new application by clicking "Applications" in the Developer Portal and then press "Create your first application".
+An application represents the credentials you'll use to access our API as well as which parts of our API you have access to.

 1. Enter a name for your application in "Application name".
 This field is just visible to your organisation internally and will never show up for your customers.